What parents need to know

 Parents Need to Know

 Parents need to know that this is the official Twitter app for mobile devices.
-The app lets you do virtually everything you can in the browser version of Twitter, including posting 140-character updates (known as "tweets"), viewing friends' feeds, sending private messages, searching, uploading photos, and following links.
-The app can post the user's location (street name and city) with each Tweet, but users must opt in to this feature.
-Parents can talk to teens about choosing privacy settings that keep their Tweets within a known group of friends, and other ways to protect their privacy and safety online.
+It lets you do virtually everything you can in the browser version, including posting 140-character updates (known as "tweets"), viewing friends' feeds, sending private messages, searching, uploading photos, and following links.
+The app can post the user's location (street name and city) with each tweet, but users must opt in to this feature.
+The recent addition of native video also has resulted in many more video ads appearing in the app, and they autoplay unless that feature is disabled in settings.
+Additionally, users can conduct a group private chat -- not visible to outside users -- which might worry some parents.
+Parents can talk to teens about choosing privacy settings that keep their tweets within a known group of friends; they also can talk about other ways to protect their privacy and safety online.
+Live-streaming features such as Meerkat and Periscope may contain all manner of content, so keep that in mind as your teens use Twitter.

 Is it any good?